-St. Elizabeth Ann Seton offers 2 bus routes, one to and from OLSS and another to and from St. Michael's, to a limited number of students each year.
+St. Elizabeth Ann Seton offers 2 bus routes, one to and from OLSS and another to and from St. Michael's/St. Andrew's, to a limited number of students each year.
 Parents must sign up for bus service prior to the start of each school year and pay a non-refundable fee (TBD based on gas prices and other factors).
 Students must adhere to our Pillars of Conduct on and off the bus.

-Parents must drop off by 7:30 am and arrive for pick up by 3:40 pm.
+Parents must drop off by 7:15-7:30 am (dependent upon location) and arrive for pick up by 3:40-4:00 pm (dependent upon location).